Brprb08/orbital-control-simulator/TECHNICAL_README.md

 # Satellite Maneuver Simulator - Unity + C++

-A real-time orbital mechanics simulator with RK4 integration, full N-body Newtonian gravity, thrust maneuvering, and GPU-drawn trajectories.
-Physics is offloaded to a native C++ DLL for better performance and control.

----

 ## Who This Is For

 This document is intended for developers, tech leads, and simulation engineers who want a deeper look into the architecture, math, and design decisions behind the simulator.
 If you’re evaluating technical depth, performance strategy, or physics implementation, this breakdown is for you.